BA/Leverhulme Small Research Grants 2023 guidance notes

-Please also continue to refer to https://www.thebritishacademy.ac.uk/funding/british-academy-special-funds as it is possible that further private funding may become available in future.
+Please also continue to refer to the British Academy Special Funds as it is possible that further private funding may become available in future.

 Applicants are required to nominate one referee and ensure that the supporting statement from their chosen referee is submitted on the British Academy Flexi-Grant® GMS well in advance of the deadline for the submission of your application.

 Please enter all the details of your referee by clicking ‘Contributors’ tab on the Application’s ‘Summary’ page.
-Please click on the ‘Invite’ button, enter the referee’s email address and then click ‘Send Invitation’.
+After your referee has registered on Flexigrant, please click on the ‘Invite’ button, enter the referee’s email address and then click ‘Send Invitation’.